-The NIHR Maudsley Biomedical Research Centre and Dementia Unit (BRC/U) conducts research trials every year.
+The NIHR Maudsley Biomedical Research Centre (BRC) conducts research trials every year.
 A large number of these are clinical trials.

 What are clinical trials?